Khushi130404/Sudoku/README.md

 - Backtracking Visualization: Visualize the solving process using multithreading for a smooth experience.

+- Victory Page: Celebrate your success with a dedicated victory screen upon completing the puzzle.

 ## Additional Features
 - Time Counter: Tracks the duration of the game.
 - Hint System: Provides hints to help solve the puzzle.